AndrewCromar/websites/README.md

 - - [ ] Everett
 - - [ ] Ethan
 - [ ] Add a link for Juicy Player Controller to the github.
+- [ ] Update the trio productions songs and their covers.